Capturing an authorized payment

 authorization.
 With an authorization you place a hold on funds and then reply to Shopify's capture request with either CaptureSessionResolve or CaptureSessionReject mutations to either accept or reject the capture of funds.

-The capture flow begins with an HTTP request sent from Shopify to the provider's Capture session URL:
+The capture flow begins with an HTTP POST request sent from Shopify to the provider's Capture session URL:

 ||Unique identifier for the capture attempt.
 Used as the idempotency key.
 Assume that requests with a given ID are identical to any previously-received requests with the same ID.||